ang-zeyu/infisearch/docs/src/getting_started_mdbook.md

 # mdbook-infisearch

-`mdbook-infisearch` is a simple search plugin replacement for [mdBook](https://github.com/rust-lang/mdBook) to use InfiSearch' search interface and library instead of elasticlunr.js.
+`mdbook-infisearch` is a simple search plugin replacement for [mdBook](https://github.com/rust-lang/mdBook) to use InfiSearch's search interface and library instead of elasticlunr.js.

 ## What, why?